Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex4_1_expsim2d_thermmech2d.rst

 .. _sphx_glr_examples_basics_ex4_1_expsim2d_thermmech2d.py:

-Pyvale example: Multi-physics experiment simulation in 2D
+Basics Multi-physics experiment simulation in 2D
 ================================================================================

 In previous examples we have built our virtual sensor array and used this to